TODAY’S PAPER | September 23, 2025 | EPAPER

 Photo: Express News

-"Training missions are part of routine activities of Army Aviation to maintain operational readiness for performing tasks varying from operational support to humanitarian assistance and disaster relief," said ISPR in their statement.
+The ISPR statement further mentioned, "Training missions are part of routine activities of Army Aviation to maintain operational readiness for performing tasks varying from operational support to humanitarian assistance and disaster relief."

-The Chief Minister of Gilgit-Baltistan Haji Gulbar Khan, expressed sorrow over the incident and directed authorities to reach the crash site immediately.
+The Chief Minister of G-B Haji Gulbar Khan, also expressed sorrow over the incident and rushed the authorities to the crash site.

 The incident has raised serious concerns about aviation safety in the mountainous region, where challenging terrain and technical faults pose recurring risks.